About the Commonwealth Parliamentary Association

 The Australia Region Management Committee for the CPA comprises representatives from each of the branches and meets on an annual basis to consider the forward program of activities for the CPA in the region.
 This includes regional conferences, which are usually held in conjunction with the Pacific Region of the CPA.
 Queensland is currently the chair of the Australia Region Management Committee.
 The Chair rotates annually among the Region’s branches.

 Three Regional Representatives from each CPA Region sit on the CPA International Executive Committee.
-The current Australian representatives are: Senator Hon Sue Lines, President of the Senate (Commonwealth Parliament of Australia) and Hon Mark Shelton MP, Speaker of the Legislative Assembly (Tasmania).
+The current Australian representatives are: Senator Hon Sue Lines, President of the Senate (Commonwealth Parliament of Australia), Mark Shelton MP, (Tasmania) and Hon Pat Weir, Speaker (Queensland).

 The Australia Region also has a Commonwealth Women Parliamentarians (CWP) Steering Committee comprising one female parliamentarian from each branch.
 The Committee plans the work of CWP in the Region.
 The current Chair of CWP Australia is Hon Kate Doust MLC from the Legislative Council of Western Australia.
 More information on CWP Australia Region can be obtained from the CWP website.